| Troops

 who are engaged in clay and sand mining and working in

+tile factories and bricks kiln have to starve.
 It is an argument true, but due to this largescale

 clay mining the Ma-Oya will invade the highlands